 Because the world of martial arts is so diverse with so many different styles of martial arts out there, choosing a martial arts style can be a mind-boggling undertaking.

-To help you navigate through the different Martial Art styles and make sense of which style is right for you (or your kid), I’ve listed them below with a brief explanation of each style.
+To help you navigate through the different Martial Art styles and make sense of which style is right for you (or your kids), I’ve listed the top 12 Martial Arts below with a brief explanation of each style.

 This is a martial arts style that originated from Okinawa, Japan in the early 20th century and is one of the most popular styles.
 Karate is, more than anything else, centered on self-defense and self-discipline.